JohannaWeb/ProjectFalcon/README.md

 ---
 ## Support
-“Running Juntos costs money — support if you want 💖” https://buymeacoffee.com/johannaweb
+Running Juntos costs money — support if you want 💖 https://buymeacoffee.com/johannaweb

 ## About